czgaming94/love2d-gui/docs/Box.md

 # Box
 The goal of the box object is for backgrounds, buttons, and HUD containers.
+This is<br>
-This is the most commonly used type of object in a GUI.
+the most commonly used type of object in a GUI.
 ## Object Creation
 ```lua